 MY LEAP OF FAITH

-As Director of the Center for Teaching and Learning, and Professor of Communication, I’ve lead study abroad programs at JU for more than a decade and a half.
+As the Executive Director of Global Teaching and Learning, and Professor of Communication, I’ve lead study abroad programs at JU for more than a decade and a half.
 I am a passionate advocate for quality study abroad programs.
 Time and again, I witness the transformation that takes place when a college student steps out of the familar and into the unknown.
 I believe education remains the one great hope for vibrant democracies throughout the world.
 For me, study abroad is an integral part of education, necessary to prepare students for life in an increasingly global community.

 When done right, study abroad has the power to promote peace, replacing fear of the unknown with understanding, illuminating shared values, and cultivating respect for differences.
 Study abroad affords students the opportunity to experience engaged learning while increasing knowledge through understanding.